Hopeful signs on pandemic lead some U.S. states to ease coronavirus restrictions

 But the number of patients sick enough to be hospitalized, a key indicator of the disease's pace, spread and severity, has trended lower, falling 17.7% from a peak on Jan.
 6 to 108,709, the lowest since Dec.
 12, according to a Reuters tally.

-Cases surged due to holiday gatherings starting with Thanksgiving in November and running through New Year's Day, overwhelming hospitals and medical systems nationwide.
+Cases surged due to holiday gatherings starting with Thanksgiving in November, overwhelming hospitals and medical systems nationwide.
 But with the cases and hospitalizations on the decline, some U.S. states have slightly eased some of the tightest public health restrictions.

 In California, Governor Gavin Newsom this week lifted a stay-at-home order that had affected much of the most populous U.S. state.
 The order allows hair salons to open with modifications and permits restaurants to reopen for patio dining.
 However many restrictions remain, including a ban on indoor worship services that affects most of the state.

+With cases leveling somewhat in Los Angeles County, the state's most densely populated, elementary schools might reach the state's legal threshold for re-opening within two to three weeks, the Los Angeles Times reported on Wednesday, citing a briefing to the city council by county Public Health Department Director Barbara Ferrer.

+However, because local teachers unions and schools districts must also agree on when and how to re-open, it was not immediately clear that classes would begin next month even if cases further diminish.

-In Ohio, Governor Mike DeWine said on Twitter on Wednesday that the state will make vaccines available next week to 91,000 teachers and personnel needed for in-person schooling of students.
+In Ohio, Governor Mike DeWine tweeted on Wednesday that the state will make vaccines available next week to 91,000 teachers and personnel needed for in-person schooling of students.
 The state aims to reopen schools in March.

 "At this point it’s safe to say the holiday surge was anticipated, the holiday surge did happen, but the holiday surge is over,” said New York Governor Andrew Cuomo.